-On October 23, Bibi Baskin will be in Gorey to deliver a motivational talk about life, wellness, wisdom, stress management and more.
+On October 23, 2018, Bibi Baskin visited Gorey to deliver a motivational talk about life, wellness, wisdom, stress management and more.

 The former TV presenter – the first woman to have her own chat show – grew up in Donegal, worked for RTE and on TV in the UK, and then took off to India for a three-week holiday.
 She stayed for 15 years, opening a hotel in the process.
 Back in Ireland for the last few years, she now lives in Cork.

 Today, she’s a blogger, podcaster, motivational speaker, media and public speaking trainer, and newly appointed Ambassador of Inspiring, the women in business connections agency and news site for connecting women in business on the island of Ireland.

 “I gave a TEDx talk in Louth and that got me into doing these talks around Ireland – focusing on bringing change into your life,” says Bibi.
 “I use the phases in my life to give hope and motivate others that they too can change.”

 “Don’t be afraid of failure, because failure is not the end of the world.
 Fear is what stops people from doing things, fear of failure, fear of what others will think – we can be afraid of so many things.
 When I started the hotel in India, I hadn’t a clue whether it would be a success or failure, but I didn’t care.
 But, in life, if you can nudge one little thing forward, it can impact on everything else.”

 2. Give yourself a push

 As the first woman to have her own chat show on Irish television, how does Bibi feel about gender quotas?